40tude/rust_coding_interview/README.md

         * I explain the changes from one version to the next.
         * If it make sense, I highlight if one of the versions is my <span style="color:lime"><b>Preferred solution</b></span>

-This how the beginning of the notebook looks like :
+This how the beginning of a notebook may look like :

 <div align="center">
 <img src="./assets/exercice_header.png" alt="" width="450" loading="lazy"/>